Homework 2: Pipelined Processors in Ripes

 - Register setup: 20ps

 “Register read” is the time needed after the rising clock edge for the new register value to appear on the output.
 This value applies to the PC and the pipeline registers.
 “Register setup” is the amount of time a register’s data input must be stable before the rising edge of the clock.
-This value applies to the PC, the pipeline registers, and the register file.
-(Wording directly from P&H 4.7)
+This value applies to the PC and the pipeline registers.
+The register file doesn’t use register read/setup – all of its operation (including bypass) is encapsulated in the 150ps figure above.

 ) whose behavior is: Mem[Reg[rs1]]=Reg[rs2]+immediate